-If you’ve recently been contacted by one of our students I hope you thoroughly enjoyed your time speaking to them.
-Our callers are all current Warwick students and they play a hugely important part in keeping the University connected to our global family of alumni, friends and supporters.
+If you’ve recently been contacted by one of our students we hope you thoroughly enjoyed speaking to them.
+Everyone on the team is a current Warwick student and they play a hugely important role in keeping the University connected to our global family of alumni, friends and supporters.

 Good to talk to you too.
 I apologise if I talked too much, but I do enjoy the chats I have with you guys from the calling team.
 When the donation was set up I talked to a student who was from my own department and who knew my old lecturer plus one of my fellow students who now is a lecturer too, so that was also a good talk.
 Nice to walk down memory lane :-).
 Good luck with the studies!